hellloxiaotian/hellloxiaotian.github.io/index.md

 6. **Be serious, hardworking, and eager to learn.**
 7. **Have a strong interest in scientific research and a spirit of exploration.** Priority will be given to like-minded individuals with common research goals, and those interested in pursuing a PhD.
 8. **Students who are only seeking a degree or those joining the group just to try it out should not contact me.**
+9. **It is recommended to exercise at least twice a week, with each session lasting no less than 40 minutes.**
+Stand tall and firm, change the world; be rigorous and pragmatic, forge ahead.
+If you have the vision, drive, and ambition to change the world and contribute to the advancement of society and technology, please contact me!<br>
+Our research group is quite busy, but those who are dedicated to scientific research usually achieve good results.
+Please ensure you carefully read the basic admission requirements and application guidelines before contacting me to avoid unnecessary inefficiencies!<br>
+## Research Group Collaborating Faculty Members

+- **Shuai Wu**, Xidian University of Electronic Science and Technology
+- **Di Yuan**, Xidian University of Electronic Science and Technology
+- **Pengju Liu**, Harbin Institute of Technology
+- **Yuzhu Ji**, Guangdong University of Technology
+- **Weiqi Zhang**, Xi'an University of Architecture and Technology
+- **Lingjun Li**, Zhengzhou University of Light Industry
+- **Jing Fang**, Northwestern Polytechnical University (NPU)
+- **Kan Huang**, Shanghai Maritime University
+- **Fei Huang**, Shanghai University

 ### 2. Application Requirements
 1. **Students majoring in Computer Science, Software Engineering, or Cybersecurity** will be given priority, especially those with recommendation for direct admission.